Space Patrol (1950 TV series): Radio series

 The radio version ran from 4 October 1952 to 19 March 1955, for 129 episodes.
 The same cast performed on both shows.
 The writers, scripts, and directors were reused between the radio and TV incarnations, but the radio broadcasts were not limited by studio sets and became more expansive in scope than the television programs.
 Although there was seldom any deliberate crossing-over of storylines, some of the television villains regularly appeared on the radio (notably Prince Bacarratti), and during the "Planet X" story, both the TV and radio versions explored the rogue planet's invasion of the Space Patrol universe.

 While the radio series lacked the sophistication of sci-fi shows like the later X Minus One, it was enjoyed as a throwback to the Golden Age of space opera popularized in the 1930s by pioneering magazine editor Hugo Gernsback.
 Only 117 of the original broadcasts survive.
-97 are on the OTR site and a few others on torrent sites.
+97 are on the Old Time Radio website and a few others on torrent sites.